bvolkman/fantasy_football_analysis/README.md

 # fantasy_football_analysis
-Harvard CS50 Final Project - Created a fantasy football league and tracked points, players, rosters, and win/loss records
+Harvard CS50 Final Project - Created a fantasy football league with a database of NFL players and fantasy teams, then tracked points, players, rosters, and win/loss records.

 # Design Document